f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Prior to F5OS-A 1.2.0, SNMP configuration was only available in the CLI, and the CLI configuration was not intuitive.
 F5OS-A 1.2.0 has improved and streamlined SNMP configuraiton in the CLI and configuration via the webUI was also added.
 The example below is utilizing the new and improved SNMP CLI configuration for rSeries systems running F5OS-A 1.2.0 or later.

-Enabling SNMP can de done from the CLI by configuring the **public** SNMP community, and then configuring a Security Access Group.
-The command below sets up an SNMP community of **public** with v1 anf v2c security models.
+Enabling SNMP can de done from the CLI by configuring the **public** SNMP community, and then configuring a **security-model**.
+The command below sets up an SNMP community of **public** with v1 and v2c security models.
 You may chose to enable both of these security models or only one.

 .. code-block:: bash